mmk687/sentinel/README.md

 Get your API Key by [subscribing](https://shodan.io/store/member) a shodan member account.

 ## Setup
-* Create key file, chmod it for reading, and fill it with your API key
+* Create a file named "key" at the project root, chmod it for reading, and fill it with your API key
 * Enjoy the sentinel.py script.
 * You can also create your own using lib files